2023 Friends of Acadia Impact Report

 Friends of Acadia Member Support Helped:

-• Support the park’s Invasive Plant Management Team, which surveyed over 978 acres of the park for invasive plant species.
+• Support the park’s Invasive Plant Management Team, which surveyed 610 acres of the park for invasive plant species and treated 1.44 infested acres.

-• Maintain the long-term stream flow gauge at Otter Creek, an important reference for predicting stream flows throughout Acadia.
+• Maintain the long-term stream flow gauge at Otter Creek, an important reference for scientists to use in predicting stream flows throughout Acadia.

-• Support 39 volunteers who contributed more than 1,708 hours to maintaining the Wild Gardens of Acadia.
+• Support 52 volunteers who contributed 1,848 hours to maintaining and interpreting the Wild Gardens of Acadia.

 Tomorrow's